-I wanted it to be very easy to make, and it is.
+And of course, for the parent’s sake, because introducing solids is a lot of work, I wanted it to be an easy to make!
+And it is.
 Just sauté the veggies, add your tomatoes and beans, simmer for a few moments and then puree it before serving.
 (A hand blender makes this especially easy.)

 What is the best pasta shape for babies?

 - For spoon fed babies exploring texture, a shape like orzo or mini stars would be perfect.

 - If you’re making this for a spoon fed baby alongside an older sibling, spaghetti chopped very finely will work here too.

 - For slightly older babies and toddlers with a pincer grasp and good biting / chewing skills, I love the pasta wheels (route) pictured.
 Very easy to grip and take bites off, and they grab lots of sauce.